pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 | Disk      | Samsung 960 EVO NVME |
 | Filesystem | BTRFS with zstd transparent compression |

-These tests were conducted using Gravwell version `3.1.5`
+These tests were conducted using DatalaiQ version `3.1.5`

 ### Ingest Performance